joshbegley/nyt-latest/README.md

 `The money, listed as “cash gift for the holidays,” was detailed in financial disclosure forms released by the administration.`\
 https://www.nytimes.com/2026/09/09/us/politics/trump-natalie-harp-cash-gift-martin-harris.html

-**Trump’s Super PAC Is Tied to Mystery Group Spending $25 Million on Midterms**\
+**Trump’s Super PAC Starts to Unload Its War Chest, With New Group Booking $47 Million**\
-`The recently created Republican group is pumping cash into half a dozen key midterm races, with the largest amounts going toward Senate contests in New Hampshire and Alaska.`\
+`A recently created Republican group tied to the president’s super PAC is pumping cash into half a dozen key midterm races, with the largest amounts going toward Senate contests in Michigan and Ohio.`\
 https://www.nytimes.com/2026/09/09/us/politics/trump-midterms-maga-inc-spending.html

 **Germany’s Right Turn**\